Over the last ten years, Amazon has become one of the most successful companies globally, partly due to its streaming service.

 Since then, Amazon Prime has expanded to include Prime Video, Prime Reading, Amazon Unlimited Music, and Prime Gaming.

-Amazon Prime has established itself as a significant competitor for mega VOD (video-on-demand) and streaming services.
+Amazon Prime became a significant competitor for mega VOD (video-on-demand) and streaming services.
 It rivals Netflix with top-tier original content and fan favorites such as The Boys, Man in the High Castle, The Marvelous Mrs. Maisel, and The Grand Tour.

 In addition, members have access to 150 third-party channels, resembling traditional cable TV but with more perks.